pipe-cd/tutorial/tutorial/content/en/10-overview/_index.md

    - stores states (e.g. deployment statuses)
    - provides the console UI

-**2. Piped Agent**
+**2. Piped (Agent)**
    - plans & executes deployments
    - is a stateless single binary component.
 So it's easy to run and manage.

-### FAQ: Why PipeCD has both Control Plane and Piped?
+### FAQ: Why PipeCD has Control Plane and Agent?

-A. For scalability in large organizations with security.
+**A. For scalability in a large organization with security.**

-- What if a Piped does everything?
+- What if an agent does everything?

-  -> If so, each team needs to manage storage for states on a Piped, which is difficult and decreases scalability.
+  -> Each team would need to manage storage for states, which is difficult and decreases scalability.

-- What if a Control Plane does everything?
+- What if a central component does everything?

-  -> If so, a Control Plane needs to access each team's environments with strong permissions, which is not secure.
+  -> A central component would access each team's environments with strong permissions, which is not secure.

 ## Flow of Deployment